Cezerin2/Cezerin2/docs/using-source-code.md

 npm run setup admin@example.com http://localhost:3000
 ```

-You can change this email and domain anytime at Admin - Settings - General - Domain and Admin - Settings - Personal Access Tokens.
+You can change this email and domain anytime at Dashboard - Settings - General - Domain and Settings - Personal Access Tokens.

 - **Build project**